For account admins

-Cross-cohort completion means that it's easy to transfer members between cohorts of the same course or Collection and keep all their assessments and course progress intact.
+Cross-cohort completion means that it's easy to transfer members between cohorts of the same course and keep all their assessments and course progress intact.

-Until recently it was not possible to transfer a learner's or moderator's progress from one cohort to another, or from a course to a Collection including that course.
+Until recently it was not possible to transfer a learner's or moderator's progress from one cohort to another.
 Members would need to retake a course from scratch anytime this happened.
 Now, a learner's or moderator's progress WILL almost completely transfer from one cohort to another.
 Consider this in beta: it's not complete transfer at this point, but it will keep getting better as we move forward.

 How it works